 A student who (after all above discussions) wishes to change research groups must meet with the Director of Graduate Studies, who will coordinate with the relevant area faculty, the department head, and the Graduate Program Coordinator.
 The Director of Graduate Studies will manage any discussions about changing deadlines for degree requirements as a consequence of the timing of the change in research groups.
 The Graduate Program Coordinator has the Change of Advisor form, which must be signed by the original advisor and the new advisor.
 The Budget and Operations Committee representative for the student's area must also approve the change of advisor and any changes in the timing of completing the degree requirements.
-The department does not, beyond standard Fall/Spring TA appointments to first/second-year students, generally provide financial support to cover any costs of a student who changes advisors.
+The department does not, beyond standard fall/spring TA appointments to first/second-year students, generally provide financial support to cover any costs of a student who changes advisors.
 This includes not covering RA costs of a student in any year and not providing TA appointments to a student beyond the second year.

 If a student leaves one research group, then another group must be joined within 30 days to maintain "reasonable progress" status, i.e., for the student to remain in good standing in the department.
-In most cases, a student who switches research groups is automatically on academic probation for the first full semester in the new research group (Fall, Spring or Summer), with expectations set out in a letter from the department to the student and new advisor.
-This academic probation increases the opportunities for a student to find a new research group because of decreased perception of risk by the new advisor.
+See Section 5.2.9 for consequences of not being in good standing.
+In most cases, a student who switches research groups is automatically on academic probation for the first full semester in the new research group (fall, spring or summer), with expectations set out in a letter from the department to the student and new advisor.
+This academic probation increases the opportunities for a student to find a new research group because of decreased perception of financial risk by the new advisor.
 At a minimum of 30 days before the end of the probationary semester (including summer when appropriate), the new advisor must inform the student and department whether the student did or did not meet expectations.
-If the student did meet expectations, then the student will continue on a long-term basis as a Ph.D. student in the new group, and the student will no longer be on academic probation starting in the subsequent semester.
-If the student did not meet expectations, then student will not be in good standing in the Ph.D. program, and withdrawal of financial support and termination of registration will ensue at the end of the probationary semester.
+If the student in the new group, and the student will continue on a long-term basis as a Ph.D. student in the new group, and the student will no longer be on academic probation starting in the subsequent semester.
+If the student did not meet expectations, then the department with a support and termination of registration will ensue at the end of the probationary semester.